gayathriraman2151/MyApplication/README.md

 For the first pair of indices, (0, 4), the substring |**|*.
 There are 2 items in a container.
 For the second pair of indices, (0, 6), the substring is |**|*|* and there are 2 + 1 = 3 items in container.
 Both of the answers are returned in an array, [2, 3]
+5. Merge Two Array Elements
+6. Reposition Array Elements based on old and new position in the array